Analysis | This reporter became a poster child for overbroad hacking laws

 - Those tools are designed to translate language that can be read by computers into language that can be read by humans and are commonly used by software coders.
 They’re never used to uncover secret information.

-- Upon realizing the source code might make Social Security numbers visible, Renaud viewed the numbers of three teachers he knew personally then contacted them to verify what he’d seen were indeed Social Security numbers, per the police report.
-He didn’t retain copies of the numbers.
+- Upon realizing the source code might make Social Security numbers visible, Renaud verified with three teachers he knew personally that each of their Social Security numbers was indeed exposed.

 The aftermath

-Note: Correction: This post has been updated to clarify Renaud's process identifying the web flaw.